2xic-speedrun/latios/readme.md

 ## TODO
 - Improved retweet support (i.e show full text)
+- Date filter (when tweet is older than say two days, it's does not need to be at top of the score list)
 - "Nice to have"
   - Group tweets in thread together
   - i.e https://twitter.com/proofofjake_/status/1603076919800778752